frank005/convo_ai/README.md

-# Conversational AI Agent Dashboard
+# Conversational AI Agent Playground

 A modern web dashboard for managing and interacting with Agora's Conversational AI Agents.
 This application provides a user-friendly interface for creating, updating, and monitoring AI agents that can engage in real-time conversations.